The0ps/Activision-Blizzard-Stock-Prediction/README.md

 # Activision-Blizzard-Stock-Prediction

-Testing forecasting Activision Blizzard stocks with a variety of model types: LSTMs, GRUs, NASCells and Peephole LSTMs.
+Improving on understanding of LSTMS and forecasting Activision Blizzard stocks with a variety of model types: LSTMs, GRUs, NASCells and Peephole LSTMs.
-More of a focus on comparing different model types than drilling down and maximizing performance on the best one.
+Focused on comparing the outputs and performance of different model types in single step stock forecasting